pixpilot/supabase-toolkit/packages/supabase-edge-kit/README.md

 createServer<Database>(async ({ supabaseClient }) => {
   // Full TypeScript autocomplete for your tables! const { data } = await supabaseClient
-    .from('jobs') // Autocompleted from your database
+    .from('users') // Autocompleted from your database
     .select('*');

   return createSuccessResponse(data);